wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-virtual-device-u1.md

 Make the following updates to your Azure StorSimple service before you create a virtual device:

-- Add [access control records](storsimple-manage-acrs.md) for the VMs that are going to be host servers for your virtual device.
+- Add [access control <!-- deleted by customization records](/documentation/articles/storsimple-manage-acrs) --><!-- keep by customization: begin --> records](storsimple-manage-acrs.md) <!-- keep by customization: end --> for the VMs that are going to be host servers for your virtual device.

-- Make sure that you have a [storage account](storsimple-manage-storage-accounts.md#add-a-storage-account) in the same region as the virtual device.
+- Make sure that you have a [storage <!-- deleted by customization account](/documentation/articles/storsimple-manage-storage-accounts#add-a-storage-account) --><!-- keep by customization: begin --> account](storsimple-manage-storage-accounts.md#add-a-storage-account) <!-- keep by customization: end --> in the same region as the virtual device.
 Storage accounts in different regions may result in poor performance.

 - Make sure that you use a different storage account for virtual device creation from the one used for your data.
 Using the same storage account may result in poor performance.